 - Number of successful appeals: 2

 The furthest distance offered per Band (in metres):

 |March 2021||September 2021|

 - Applicants must reach the age of 11 during the year 1 September 2021 to 31 August 2022 inclusive; immediately preceding entry to the Academy.

 - Each intake will, as far as possible, represent the full range of ability and will also reflect the social, economic and cultural character of the area.

 - All unsuccessful applicants will remain on the banded waiting list until 30 September 2022 (when the list expires) pending the occurrence of a vacancy.

-- From 1 October unsuccessful applicants will be listed on the waiting list according to distance until the end of the academic year should they wish to do so (unless they are subsequently offered a place).
+- From 1 October unsuccessful applicants will be retained on the waiting list according to distance from the Academy until the end of the academic year should they wish to do so (unless they are subsequently offered a place).
 They would then be contacted again at the end of that academic year asking again if they still wish to remain on the list.

 It will not be possible to offer prospective parents individual visits to the Academy outside of the scheduled Open Evening/Morning sessions.